 As stated above, the Analysis submodule is rather complex - it uses OLAP-based functionality for providing statistics on different granularities and views and it supports many machine-learning methods as Bayes classifiers, SVM [11], EM/GMM [6], HMM some other and time-series variants, frequent pattern analysis and various clustering algorithms.
 More detailed information can be found in [12].
-We use appropriate libraries for this purpose.

-For the purpose of SED pilot we have employed parameter selection search using 5-fold cross-validation SVM [11] based on transformed features extracted from the moving objects and their trajectories.
+For the purpose of SED, we have employed parameter selection search using 5-fold cross-validation SVM [11] based on transformed features extracted from the moving objects and their trajectories.
 We refer this classification scheme as "Track".
 It contains features:

 - 1. Camera (1-5). - 2.
-Position trajectory start (x_1, y_1) , end (x_2, y_2) , mean (μ_x, μ_y) , standard deviation (σ_x, σ_y) and sum $(\Sigma dx, \Sigma dy)$. - 3.
+Position trajectory start (x_1, y_1) , end (x_2, y_2) , mean (μ_x, μ_y) , standard deviation (σ_x, σ_y) and sum (Σdx , Σdy). - 3.
 Trajectory duration (t). - 4.
-Speed at trajectory start (dx_1, dy_1, v_1) end (dx_2, dx_2, dx_2, dx_3)

-- v_2) mean (μ{dx} , μ{dy} , μ_v) and standard deviation (σ{dx} , σ{dy} , σ_v). - 5.
-Object size at first occurrence (w_1, h_1) , last one (w_2, h_2) , mean (μ_w, μ_h) and standard deviation (σ_w, σ_h) . - 6.
-Average color (layout) based on JPEG compression technique of 8x8 pixel object resampled in Y'CbCr color space, from which are zig-zag extracted DCT coefficients.
-We use 15 (Y) + 210 (Cb and Cr) coefficients (c{1.35}). - Object shape using central normalized moments up to the third order (η20, η11, η02, η30, η21, η12, η03) computed [4] from segmented image (alpha channel).
+Speed at trajectory start (dx1, dy1, v1) end (dx2, dx2, v2) mean (μ{dx} , μ{dy} , μ{v}) and standard deviation (σ{dx} , σ{dy} , σ{v}). - 5.
+Object size at first occurence (w_1, h_1) , last one (w_2, h_2) , mean (μ_w, μ_h) and standard deviation (σ_w, σ_h) . - Average color (layout) based on JPEG compression technique of 8x8 pixel object resampled in Y'CbCr color space, from which are zig-zag extracted DCT coefficients.
+We use 15 (Y) + 210 (Cb and Cr) coefficients (c{1..35}). - Object shape using central normalized moments up to the third order (η20, η11, η02, η30, η21, η12, η03) computed [4] from segmented image (alpha channel).

 Because the shape moments do not give good classification results when aggregated (average), we have created a separate training case.
 The trajectory is split into 4 segments and their border shapes are extracted and concatenated into a feature vector.
 We refer this classification scheme as "Shape".
 Because the VRM Analysis module uses various classifiers, we have adopted the fully-probabilistic combination of their results.
-For SED 2012, we used simple naïve Bayes combination.
+For SED 2013, we used simple naïve Bayes combination of SVM and HMM.